kb-dk/ds-kaltura/DEVELOPER.md

 To run all unit tests including the ones tagged as slow, enable the `allTests` maven profile: e.g. `mvn clean package -PallTests`.

+## Running integration tests

+To run the integration tests you need to generate an appToken and add it to add it to the local configuration

 ## Changelog

 The changelog follows [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) guidelines.